Supercongruences for rigid hypergeometric Calabi--Yau threefolds: Review of related background

 \subsection{Supercongruences}

-In the notation of Section~\ref{sec1}, let $\overline{\mathcal V(1)}$ denote the quintic rigid Calabi--Yau threefold and $f=f_{\{\frac 15,\frac 25,\frac 35,\frac 45\}}$ the weight $4$ modular form associated with it.
-One way to see the relation of the $p$-th Fourier coefficient $a_p(f)$ to a truncated hypergeometric sum comes from Stienstra's observations in \cite{Stienstra}.
-He has shown that there is a one-dimensional commutative formal group law arising from the equation for $\overline{\mathcal V(1)}$, namely, its logarithm is given by the series
+In the notation of Section~\ref{sec1}, let $\overline{\hat{\mathcal V}(1)}$ denote the quintic rigid Calabi--Yau threefold and $f=f_{\{\frac 15,\frac 25,\frac 35,\frac 45\}}$ the weight $4$ modular form associated with it.
+One way to see the relation of the $p$-th Fourier coefficient $a_p(f)$ to a truncated hypergeometric sum comes from Stienstra's results in \cite{Stienstra}.
+We know from this work that there is a one-dimensional formal group arising from $H^3(V(1),\hat {G}_{m,V(1)})$ whose logarithm is given by

-similar conclusions can be drawn for other thirteen cases using the homogeneous equations listed in Tables~\ref{tab3} and~\ref{tab4}.
-By the modularity of $\overline{\mathcal V(1)}$, this formal group is isomorphic to the formal group whose logarithm is defined by
+see \cite[Theorem 1]{Stienstra} for the formula for $A_n$.
+Similar conclusions can be drawn for other thirteen cases using the homogeneous equations listed in Tables~\ref{tab3} and~\ref{tab4}; the recipe is given explicitly in the recent paper \cite{BV} by Beukers and Vlasenko, which is an extension of \cite{Stienstra}. \bk By the modularity of $\overline{\mathcal V(1)}$, this formal group is isomorphic to the formal group whose logarithm is defined by